mgwalker/mudz.me/sweets/Lemon Bars.md

 Position a rack in the middle of the oven and preheat to 350°F. Grease a 9-by-13-inch pan with vegetable oil and line with foil, leaving a 2-inch overhang on all sides; grease the foil with oil.
-Pulse the butter, flour, both sugars and the salt in a food processor until the dough comes together, about 1 minute.
+Pulse the butter, flour, sugar, and salt in a food processor until the dough comes together, about 1 minute.
 Press evenly into the bottom and about 1/2 inch up the sides of the prepared pan, making sure there are no cracks.
 Bake until the crust is golden, about 25 minutes.